-Skin resurfacing is performed using lasers (CO2 and Erbium) or dermabrasion that remove the upper layers of the skin.
-This causes the growth of new skin cells and stimulates the skin to produce new collagen, with the new skin being tighter, having fewer wrinkles and having a more uniform youthful appearance.
+Skin resurfacing is performed using Erbium laser (similar to dermabrasion) that remove the upper layers of the skin.
+This causes the growth of new skin cells and stimulates the skin to produce new collagen, with the new skin being tighter, having fewer wrinkles and having a more uniform appearance.

-Laser resurfacing or dermabrasion produces a more dramatic improvement in appearance than other forms of resurfacing such as chemical peels, Dermaroller, or the medical grade Fraxel re:store DUAL laser.
-However, medical grade skin care, and treatments such as chemical peels, Dermaroller, or the medical grade Fraxel re:store DUAL laser can be useful if you cannot afford time off work, as there is no recovery time.
+Laser resurfacing or dermabrasion produces a more dramatic improvement in appearance than other forms of resurfacing such as chemical peels, skin needling, or the Halo laser.
+However, medical grade skin care, and treatments such as chemical peels, skin needling, or the Halo laser can be useful if you cannot afford time off work, as there is less recovery time.

 *Note results may vary from patient to patient